mpcusack-sequelae/milvus-docs/site/ja/fragments/faq_top1_not_target.md

+---

+---

-This occurs if you have not normalized the vectors when using inner product as the distance metric.
+<p>This occurs if you have not normalized the vectors when using inner product as the distance metric.</p>